TRISTAN-ORF/RiboTIE/README.md

 - elegant approach with very few custom hardcoded rules for data (pre-)processing or selection.
 - use of a state-of-the-art machine learning tools (transformer networks), which are perfectly suited for the data type (a variable number of input vectors).

 ## (optional) Post-processing steps that correct RiboTIE predictions

-### Near-miss identifier

-RiboTIE, unlike previous tools processing ribosome profiling data, does not create ORF libraries or has access to start codon information when making predictions.
-Essentially, it only parses ribosome profiling information along the transcript.

-It is observed that, for transcripts featuring fewer mapped reads around the translation initiation site, RiboTIE is more prone to miss translation initiation sites by several bases.
-To address this issue, a neighborhood searching step is performed when creating the result table that corrects **non-ATG** predictions to **in-frame ATG positions**  if **present within a 9 codons distance**.
-Performed corrections are listed as `correction` in the result table.
-This feature can be disabled by adding the `--no-correction` flag.

 ## ⁉️ FAQ